Santa Brígida, Gran Canaria, Spain

 Three siblings on a quest to bottle an island’s soul

-Siblings Mari Carmen, Guillermo and Juan Manuel Martín Monzón started Bodega Lava in 2012 and in just a few years have gained an expert following that rates their wines among the best in Spain.
-Their small project uniquely captures the elegance and complexity of the Santa Brígida and San Mateo villages.
+Siblings Mari Carmen, Guillermo and Juan Manuel Martín Monzón started Bodega Lava in 2012 and quickly gained an expert following that rates their wines among the best in Spain.
+Their small project uniquely captures the elegance and complexity of the terroirs around the villages of Santa Brígida and San Mateo.

 Location: Santa Brígida, Gran Canaria, Spain

 Interesting fact: The 2017 vintage of Lava Tinto was voted as one of the five best Spanish wines in 2018 by Ferrán Centelles, former head sommelier at El Bulli.
 He highlighted the wine’s distinctive freshness and unmistakable volcanic identity, expressed by the mineral aromas.

 Bodega Lava is the brainchild of siblings Mari Carmen, Guillermo and Juan Manuel Martín Monzón.
 The two brothers both studied oenology and viticulture and have worked for other producers for the past 20 years.
 In 2012 they decided to start a family project, together with their sister.
 Bodega Lava was thus born, named after the volcanic soils of the Canary Islands.
 Along with the weather, orography and local varieties, the unique lava soils shape the outstanding terroir on which the Martín Monzón siblings work.